School Readiness: Tips to Help Your Child Thrive at Big School

 Social skills

-Talk with your child’s current kindergarten/early childhood teacher to determine if any of the areas mentioned above require extra attention or practice.
-Early childhood providers can, if necessary, provide advice and information on how your child is tracking and how well they are likely to fare in the primary school environment, this is especially important if you are trying to decide whether to give your child another year of preschool or to send them to big school.
+Talk with your child’s current kindergarten or early childhood education teacher to determine if any of the areas mentioned above require extra attention or practice.
+Early childhood providers can, if necessary, provide advice and information on how your child is tracking and how well they are likely to fare in a primary school environment, this is especially important if you are trying to decide whether to give your child another year of preschool or to send them to big school.

 You may also like